 And around Christmas I wanted everything to be peppermint flavored or with white chocolate.
 This chocolate and peppermint crunch ice cream from Nice Cream really hit the spot, even in the December chilly temperatures

 Humidifier: I read a common pregnancy symptom was feeling stuffy or congested even without a cold.
 So around week 14 when I felt a bit congested with a runny nose I immediately ordered a humidifier for our bedroom and also some tiger balm for my chest.
-Both have been life savers, especially in the winter when the heat can make your house feel very dry, the humidifier has helped a lot keeping the air cool.
-I plan to have one also in baby girls room, once she’s sleeping on her own.
+Both have been lifesavers, especially in the winter when the heat can make your house feel very dry.
+The humidifier has helped a lot in keeping the air cool.
+However, I’d hate to see the day when it stops working.
+What would I do then?
+I think getting in touch with a local HVAC provider to check it out could be a good option.
+But I hope nothing of this sort happens.
+I plan to have one also in my baby girl’s room, once she’s sleeping on her own.

 Books, Info, and Podcasts: The Pregnancy Podcast is by far the most informative podcast I’ve found.
 They research and talk about the pros and cons of a wide range of topics about pregnancy, labor, breastfeeding, and postpartum.
 Episodes are around 20-30 minutes long so I can easily finish one on my way to and from work.